-Although palmoplantar psoriasis only covers a small area of the body, the impact on everyday life can be huge.
-Gripping a coffee cup, making a presentation at work, or just frequently washing your hands during the COVID-19 pandemic can take a physical and emotional toll.
+Although palmoplantar psoriasis covers only a small area of the body, its impact on everyday life can be huge.
+Things like gripping a coffee cup, making a presentation at work, or shaking people’s hands can take a physical and emotional toll.

 Scientists believe genetic markers, specifically the human leukocyte antigen Cw6, are linked to the development of palmoplantar psoriasis.
 Environmental factors — including smoking, stress, skin traumas, and some medications — also play a role.
 Palmoplantar psoriasis can affect all ages and genders.

 The exact cause of pustular psoriasis, however, is not known.
 The little blisters occur most frequently in people who smoke or used to smoke.
 Infection, pregnancy, some medications, and allergies may also trigger pustules on the hands.